makiwara/markgitdown/README.md

 + build deep tree structure
 + copy template engine
 + fix links and provide resources
-* make a decent html
++ make a decent html
++ extract title from content
+- provide with simple TOC
+- check git and update+rebuild if necessary
-* simple handle to reload
+- simple handle to reinvoke

 Authors & license
 -----------------
-The Author does not give a thought to all of it.
+The Author does not give a thought to any of it.

 However this repository contains Templite+.